Sherlock Holmes: Crimes & Punishments: Plot

 Set in the year 1894 and reaching into 1895 during the time of The Testament of Sherlock Holmes, the overarching plot is that a group of terrorists calling themselves the Merry Men are attempting to overthrow the government, and free the people of the United Kingdom from debt.
 The game features six separate cases, some of which are direct adaptations of original Sherlock Holmes canon by Sir Arthur Conan Doyle.
 Each case is self-contained and apart from in-game achievements, such as moral choices, do not relate to one another.
 The cases are as follows:

 The Fate of Black Peter: Holmes is engaged by Inspector Lestrade to investigate the murder of Peter Carey, known as Black Peter, an ill-tempered whaling captain who was found impaled on the wall of his garden cabin with a whaling harpoon.
 The case is an adaptation of "The Adventure of Black Peter".
-This specific case likely takes place after the events of Sherlock Holmes versus Jack the Ripper, which largely takes place between September and November 1888, as the murder weapon in this case is displayed on the wall of 221B Baker Street.
-Watson also mentions how an experiment Sherlock wants to conduct is similar to one they conducted on "the Ripper case".
+This specific case likely takes place either during or after the events of Sherlock Holmes versus Jack the Ripper, which largely takes place between September and November 1888, as the murder weapon in this case is displayed on the wall of 221B Baker Street, although Watson refers to the victim in this game as "Peter the Black".
+He also mentions how an experiment Sherlock wants to conduct is similar to one they conducted on "the Ripper case".

 Riddle on the Rails: Sherlock's brother Mycroft asks him to look into the Merry Men, a band of anarchists plotting an attack on London.
 Sherlock refuses since he is not interested in politics, and he continues on a trip with Watson to rural Staffordshire.
 A week later, Holmes and Watson plan to take a train back to London but the train mysteriously vanishes.
 They investigate the disappearance of the train.
 This story adapts elements from "The Lost Special".